-For Puget Sound, you may select one of the five Oceanic Remote Chemical Analyzer (ORCA) buoys moored throughout the estuary: Hansville near the entrance to Puget Sound, Hoodsport and Twanoh in Hood Canal, Point Wells in the Main Basin north of Seattle, and Carr Inlet in South Sound.
+For Puget Sound, you may select one of the five profiling Oceanic Remote Chemical Analyzer (ORCA) buoys moored throughout the estuary.
 These buoys also indicate oxygen and salinity values.
-ORCA buoys are operated by the University of Washington, a NANOOS partner with partial NANOOS support.
+ORCA buoys are operated by the University of Washington, a NANOOS partner, with partial NANOOS support.
+As these are profiling buoys, one can select the "Full-depth Anomalies" to visualize these views.